Cost of Car Stereo Installation

 Cons

-If you’re comfortable working with car electronics and following tutorials, DIY might be a viable option.
-However, if you want a hassle-free installation with a guarantee, professional installation is worth considering.
+If you’re comfortable working with car electronics and following tutorials, DIY may make sense for a speaker or head-unit swap.
+If you want a hassle-free installation with a guarantee, professional installation is usually a safer choice.

 Is the cost of car audio installation covered under warranty?